Alexander A. Balandin: Research

-Professor Balandin's research expertise covers a wide range of nanotechnology, materials science, electronics, phononics and spintronics fields with particular focus on low-dimensional materials and devices.
-He conducts both experimental and theoretical research.
-He is recognized as a pioneer of the graphene thermal field and one of the pioneers of the phononics field.
-His research interests include charge density wave effects in low-dimensional materials and their device applications, electronic noise in materials and devices, Brillouin – Mandelstam and Raman spectroscopy of various materials, practical applications of graphene in thermal management and energy conversion.
-He is also active in the areas of emerging devices and alternative computational paradigms.

-Professor Balandin was among the pioneers of the field of phononics and phonon engineering.
+Balandin was among the pioneers of the field of phononics and phonon engineering.
 In 1998, Balandin published an influential paper on the effects of phonon spatial confinement on thermal conductivity of nanostructures, where the term “phonon engineering” appeared for the first time in a journal publication.
 In this work, he proposed theoretically a new physical mechanism for reduction of thermal conductivity due to the changes in the phonon group velocity and density of states induced by spatial confinement.
 The theoretically predicted changes in the acoustic phonon spectrum in individual nanostructures were later confirmed experimentally.
 Phonon engineering has applications in electronics, thermal management, and thermoelectric energy conversion.

-In 2008, Professor Balandin conducted pioneering research of thermal conductivity of graphene.
+In 2008, Balandin conducted pioneering research of thermal conductivity of graphene.
 In order to perform the first measurement of thermal properties of graphene, Balandin invented a new optothermal experiment technique based on Raman spectroscopy.
 He and his coworkers explained theoretically why the intrinsic thermal conductivity of graphene can be higher than that of bulk graphite, and demonstrated experimentally the evolution of heat conduction when the system dimensionality changes from 2D (graphene) to 3D (graphite).
 The Balandin optothermal technique for measuring the thermal conductivity was adopted by many laboratories worldwide, and extended, with various modifications and improvements, to a range of other 2D materials.
 Balandin's contributions to graphene field go beyond graphene thermal properties and thermal management applications.
 His research group conducted detailed studies of low-frequency electronic noise in graphene devices; demonstrated graphene selective sensors, which do not rely on surface functionalization; and graphene logic gates and circuits, which do not require electronic band-gap in graphene.